peter-mcconnell/talk-observability/README.md

 # talk-observability

-The content found in this repo are for a talk on observability that will be presented at nidevconf 2018.
+The content found in this repo is for a talk on observability that will be presented at nidevconf 2018.
 The slides for this talk can be viewed [here](https://docs.google.com/presentation/d/1RXX74v_0XeNztHIH17_YuTGFHbM5VzfoPP_lf30zyRA/edit?usp=sharing).